nikhxsh/learning/aws-certified-solution-architect-associate/README.md

 	- A VPC spans all of the Availability Zones in the Region.
 The following diagram shows a new VPC with an IPv4 CIDR block ![name](https://docs.aws.amazon.com/vpc/latest/userguide/images/vpc-diagram.png)
 - [Default VPC](https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html)
 	- All new AWS account have a default VPC
-	- New EC2 instances are launched into the default VPC if no subbet is specified
+	- New EC2 instances are launched into the default VPC if no subnet is specified
-	- Default VPC has internet connectivity and all EC2 instances inside it have public IPv4 addresses
+	- **Default VPC has internet connectivity and all EC2 instances inside it have public IPv4 addresses**
 	- We also get a public and private IPv4 DNS names ![enter image description here](https://docs.aws.amazon.com/vpc/latest/userguide/images/default-vpc-diagram.png)
 - Subnets
     - After you create a VPC, you can add one or more subnets in each Availability Zone
-    - A *subnet* is a range of IP addresses in your VPC
+    - A **subnet** is a range of IP addresses in your VPC
-    - AWS reserves 5 IP addresses (1st 4 & last 1) in each subnet, and those are not available for use i.e. cant be assigned to EC2 instances
+    - AWS **reserves 5 IP addresses (first 4 & last 1) in each subnet, and those are not available for use** i.e. cant be assigned to EC2 instances
-    - E.g.if CIDR block `10.0.0.0/24`, then reserved IP addresses are
+    - E.g. if CIDR block `10.0.0.0/24`, then reserved IP addresses are
         - `10.0.0.1` - Network address
         - `10.0.0.2` - for the VPC router
         - `10.0.0.3` - for the mapping to Amazon provided DNS
         - `10.0.0.4` - for the future use
         - `10.0.0.255` - for Network broadcast address
-        - *If you nedd 29 IP addresses for EC2 instances then you need to choose a sunbet size `/26` becuase 64 IP addresses then 64 - 5 = 59 which is greater than 29 where as for `/27` it would be 32 - 5 = 27 which is less than 29*
+        *If you nedd 29 IP addresses for EC2 instances then you need to choose a sunbet size `/26` becuase 64 IP addresses then 64 - 5 = 59 which is greater than 29 where as for `/27` it would be 32 - 5 = 27 which is less than 29*
     - When you create a subnet, you specify the IPv4 CIDR block for the subnet, which is a subset of the VPC CIDR block.
 Each subnet must reside entirely within one Availability Zone and cannot span zones
     - You can launch AWS resources, such as EC2 instances, into a specific subnet
     - By launching instances in separate Availability Zones, you can protect your applications from the failure of a single zone